nickpucci-ops/nickpucci-ops.github.io/_projects/aiFlashcards.md

 ---

 # Introduction
 AI Flashcard Generator is a Python-based application that automatically generates concise, AI-powered definitions for any topic.
-Built using Llama-3-8B-Instruct and the GPT4All framework, this tool quickly creates flashcards with a simple Tkinter-based graphical user interface.
+This tool is built using Llama-3-8B-Instruct and the GPT4All framework with a simple Tkinter-based graphical user interface.

 # Features
 - **Concise AI-generated definitions of any topic**